AndrewSkelton/PID-WES-GATK3.4-SGE/README.md

 * `BASE_DIR` - Root directory of a set of samples to preprocess
 * `BATCH` - Unique name of the batch that's being processed (used in the read group)
 * `CAP_KIT` - A bed file containing the targets of the capture kit used
+* `TMPDIR` - Default variable which denotes local scratch of the node the respective job is running on

 ### 1.3 Read Groups
 Read groups are essential to the GATK pipeline, and something that has to be very precise to work.
 GATK seems to be the only framework that makes use of the feature, however it can be inserted in the alignment process using BWA.
 The read group is broken up into five elements: